 Charm City Bluegrass Festival

-What could be better than sitting outside, listening to live music, enjoying a local brew and letting your kids play with bubbles?
-Each spring Baltimore’s Druid Hill Park hosts the best in national and regional talent from across the old time, bluegrass and roots music traditions have come together for the Charm City Bluegrass Festival.
+What could be better than sitting outside, listening to live music and enjoying a local brew?
+For ten years, the best in national and regional talent from across the old time, bluegrass and roots music traditions have come together for the Charm City Bluegrass Festival.

 Maryland Film Festival

 The Maryland Film Festival (MdFF) is an annual five-day international film festival hosted the Parkway Theater each May.
 The festival screens approximately 40 feature films and 100 short films of all varieties.
-One of the makers of each film attends the festival so audience members can mingle with the creative minds behind the movies.
+Filmmakers are often in attendance so audience members can mingle with the creative minds behind the movies.
 Note: MdFF has been postponed for 2023.

 Established in 1911, Mount Vernon Place Conservancy’s Flower Mart is the longest-running festival in the city of Baltimore, held each May in Mount Vernon.
 With live music, street food, demonstrations and vendors selling flowers, plants, arts and crafts and more, Flower Mart was conceived to encourage home gardening and the beautification of Baltimore.
 While you’re there, be sure to try a lemon stick, a quintessential Baltimore treat.
 We hope you will join us for Flower Mart 2023, May 5-6.

 Kinetic Sculpture Race